 Lexington – Muntaner, 108

 This place usually opens at 12, but on Fridays Vibeke organises a meet-up called “Friday Cafe co-working and lunch” where up to 18 autonomous workers can stay in Lexington to work in a relaxed environment and with a connection that won’t keep you waiting.
 More information about the event

 Chicha Limoná – Passeig de Sant Joan, 80

 If, like me, Spanish isn’t your first language, you might ask if the name Chicha Limona means anything.
 I’ve come to the conclusion that it might mean “Ni chicha, ni limona”- which means neither one nor then other.
 Warning: it’s not cheap!
 Opens from 8am.
 Closed on Mondays.

 Federal Café – Passatge de la Pau, 11

-The sister-cafe to the Federal Café in Saint Antoni, which we might all know by now.
+The sister-cafe to the Federal Café in Sant Antoni, which we might all know by now.
 A spacious space with a lot of natural light.
 Opens every day from 9am.

 La Clandestina – Baixada Viladecols, 2

 A cafe in the Gothic quarter, hidden in its narrow street and therefor without much natural light, but always very welcoming.
 Opens from 10am to 10pm.
 Tuesday closed.